 How long does the scheme last?

-The work experience scheme runs for five days in total, from Monday to Friday, 10am until 3pm each
+Five days in total, from Monday to Friday, 10am until 3pm each day.
+You must be able to attend all five days to secure a place.

 What is the content?